Event Horizon is the horror movie that proves that sometimes film critics get it very wrong

-In the years that follow, Anderson would go on to direct Alien VS Predator (terrible), Pompeii (starring Jon Snow, terrible), Death Race (starring Jason Statham, actually better than you remember), The Three Musketeers (with steam-punk hot-air balloons, terrible), Soldier (one of the biggest flops of all time, terrible), and no less than FIVE Resident Evil movies (almost unanimously terrible).
+In the years that follow, Anderson would go on to direct Alien VS Predator (terrible), Pompeii (terrible), Death Race (actually better than you remember), The Three Musketeers (terrible), Soldier (one of the biggest flops of all time, terrible), and no less than FIVE Resident Evil movies (almost unanimously terrible).

 However, unlike pretty much everything else in his CV to date, only Event Horizon has been given something of a second chance in the years since it was released.

 The one-line description of Event Horizon is "The Shining in space", which is actually pretty apt.
 A spaceship is capable of travelling through a particular dimensional portal goes missing for a number of years, but then returns one day without warning... but seems to have come back imbued with an evil sentience.